 In 2011, I joined a young start-up (nod-A) as the first employee.
 I helped the company define its services and grow to 10 employees.
 It runs intense problem-solving, open-innovation, prototype-driven, creative sprints for companies.
 I coined the term ‘makestorming’ (make + brainstorming) to describe that activity.

 Since 2012, I have been involved emergence of fablabs in France.
 I helped design and run a temporary fablab in Paris’ Science museum, during the fablab squared experience which aimed to disseminate fablabs in France.
 The country now has more than 100 fablabs.

 I also contributed to start the first fablab in central Paris (Le Petit Fablab de Paris).

 I have been involved in Museomix, the international museum makeathon, since its creation in Paris in 2011.
-I am part of the 'Agora', the strategic decision group.
+I've acted as the technical director for the Montreal edition.
+I am also part of the 'Agora', the strategic decision group.
 I contribute regularly to the development of the project, which works as an open-source community.

 Creative, enthusiast and critical, I am a good element in a team.
 I love exchanging ideas with others and bringing concepts at their maximum potential.

 I am a fervent user of new technologies and I believe we’re only at the beginning of how we can use them to create a better society.

 - I have read every edition of Wired UK cover-to-cover since it started

 - I love cycling, and bikes more generally

 Please, contact me if you have any questions or if you want to work together.